valerian-chen/valerian.hall-chen.com/index.md

 layout: index
 image: Valerian_Profile.jpg
 ---
-I am **Head of Plasma Physics and Diagnostics** at the Future Energy Acceleration and Translation Programme, A\*STAR.
+I am **Head of Plasma Physics and Diagnostics** at the Future Energy Acceleration and Translation Centre, A\*STAR.
 I am also **Principal Investigator** of the growing fusion energy team; we work with international collaborators to make fusion energy a reality.
-We are currently looking to recruit interns and PhD students; please reach out to me at valerian.hall-chen [at] ihpc.a-star.edu.sg if interested.
+We are currently looking to recruit interns, PhD students, and staff scientists; please reach out to me at valerian.hall-chen [at] a-star.edu.sg if interested.

 <div class="d-grid gap-2 d-md-block text-center">
   <a class="btn btn-outline-secondary" href="assets/files/CV_Valerian.pdf" role="button">Download CV</a>